Siege of Stettin (1659): Attacks on Curow and Nieder-Zahlen

-For some time, Würtz had been aware of a large quantity of Allied siege supplies stored at Nieder-Zahden and Curow, and planned to either capture or destroy them.
-He soon gained more information of these supplies from the prisoners taken during the recent sortie on 1 November, and he decided to act on this information the following day on 2 November.
-However, von Schwerin, who had been delegated with the mission, was not able to gather the necessary amount of boats, and the attack was delayed until the next day.
-On the night of 3 November, von Schwerin and a couple hundred infantry boarded circa thirty rowing boats and sailed towards Curow, while Captain Gustav Adolf Horn took the remaining troops towards Nieder-Zahlen.
+For some time, Würtz had been aware of a large quantity of Allied siege supplies stored at Nieder-Zahden and Curow and planned to either capture or destroy them.
+He gained more information on these supplies from the prisoners taken during the sortie on 1 November, and he decided to act on this information the following day.
+However, von Schwerin, who was assigned the mission, was not able to gather the necessary number of boats, and the attack was delayed until the next day.
+On the night of 3 November, von Schwerin and a couple of hundred infantry boarded around thirty rowing boats and sailed towards Curow, while Captain Gustav Adolf Horn took the remaining troops towards Nieder-Zahlen.
 Once von Schwerin and his men arrived at Curow, he attacked the redoubt built to protect the supplies, capturing its entire garrison in the process.
 The supply depot within contained some 300 large barrels of flour and various merchant goods.
 The Swedes destroyed most of the barrels, greatly reducing the besieging forces' food stores just before winter, and loaded the rest onto their boats before rowing away and back to Stettin.

 Meanwhile, once Horn and his men arrived at Nieder-Zahlen, 11 boats were spotted along the shore, loaded with gunpowder, fuses, grenades, and some more basic goods.
-In addition to this, there was a long column of horse-drawn wagons present to bring the supplies and goods back to the beseiging Austrian camp.
-Here at Nieder-Zahlen, there was yet another redoubt that had been erected in order to defend the goods, but Horn landed his men ashore without the knowledge of the redoubt's garrison and attacked it, unarming its garrison.
+In addition to this, there was a long column of horse-drawn wagons present to bring the supplies and goods back to the besieging Austrian camp.
+At Nieder-Zahlen, another redoubt had been erected to defend the supplies, but Horn landed his men ashore without the knowledge of the redoubt's garrison and attacked it, disarming its garrison.
 The Swedes again destroyed several hundred barrels of flour and loaded the remaining cargo onto their boats before leaving for Stettin.
-Both Schwerin's and Horn's force arrived back to Stettin successful on 4 November.
+Both Schwerin's and Horn's forces arrived back to Stettin successful on 4 November.

 Aftermath

 Carl Gustaf Wrangel departed Stettin on 5 November, promising the burghers continued reinforcements along with compensation for damage to their property incurred during the siege.
-Later that evening, the Austrians and Brandenburgians abandoned their positions and raised the siege, with the Austrians departing to Greifenhagen, and the Brandenburgians to Löcknitz.
-Wrangel speculated that this was due to the besieging infantry having been "ruined" by heavy material and manpower losses, and therefore having been made unsuitable to continue the siege into the winter.
-Other speculations proposed that the Austrians had lost their morale due to Swedish reinforcements, or simply because of Wrangel's presence in Stettin alone, although the reason was likely a combination of all of these factors.
-Later, the Allies withdrew from Pomerania entirely, thus securing Sweden's dominion over the province until 1720 after the Great Northern War when much of it was lost to Brandenburg-Prussia, with the remainder being lost to Denmark in 1814 during the Napoleonic Wars.
+Later that evening, the Austrians and Brandenburgians abandoned their positions and raised the siege, with the Austrians departing to Greifenhagen and the Brandenburgians to Löcknitz.
+Wrangel speculated that this was due to the besieging infantry having been "ruined" by heavy materiel and manpower losses and therefore having been made unsuitable to continue the siege into the winter.
+Others speculated that the Austrians had lost their morale due to Swedish reinforcements or simply because of Wrangel's presence in Stettin alone, although the reason was likely a combination of all of these factors.

+Later, the Allies withdrew from Pomerania, leaving minor garrisons at Demmin, Dąbie, Wolin, and Kamień.
+This secured Sweden's dominion over the province until 1720, after the Great Northern War, when much of it was lost to Brandenburg-Prussia.
+The remainder was lost to Denmark in 1814 in the Treaty of Kiel.